JDeeth/mu2tweak/doc/InstallInstructions.md

 The MU-2 already draws the decimal point on the distance displays separately, so we can also multiply the distance value by 10 and eliminate a different workaround that causes the 0.1s digit to have an extra glow.

-Edit the .acf file in Notepad++ or similar.
+After backing up the original, edit the .acf file in Notepad++ or similar.
 There are four instruments to update.
 In each section replace the lines that contain contradicting values e.g. `PERIOD_WIDTH -1`

 ### `gen_LED copilot_course` and `gen_LED pilot_course`: